 If you have some leftover paint from painting the walls in your home, you could easily create a unique work of art from an old or outdated wall hanging.

 The best part is, you don’t have to be a professional partner to put together something that looks unique, minimalist and fits with your decor.
 You’ll notice in the stores these days that the majority of photos or paintings you can buy for your wall are very abstract.
 You might even hear someone pass by them and say, “I could do that myself!”

 That’s your sign!
 You can totally do this yourself!

 It goes without saying, I suppose, but one great way to create a whole new space is to simply move things around a big.
 Stir things up.
 Go crazy!
 Remember, one of the best ways to be able to do this is to first create space to move things around.
-You can make this crazy simple with the 3 Day Clutter Reset challenge.

 You’d be surprised how big of a difference you can make in your home simply my moving things around.
 As a bonus, take the time to clean under each moved piece of furniture.
 Doing this can help clear the bad energy in your space and transform it in a whole new way!